Greetings cat lovers! Skye Blake here with a question you might not have thought of… “Do you know how to feed a cat?”

 Is there some special technique to putting down bowls of food and water?

-Well, there are a few interesting things I’ve uncovered that your cat would like you to know about our feeding rituals, not just what you give us to eat.
+Actually, there are a few surprising things you might not have thought of about our eating rituals, not just what you give us to eat.

 The Indoor Lifestyle